Well, the time we've waited for all year is here; it’s time to harvest tomatoes.

 If you want to keep growing, keep sowing.

-Now is the time to sow more seeds - to grow more leafy greens like lettuce and arugula and spinach; and more vegetables that mature quickly like radish, and dill, and turnip.
+Now is the time to sow more seeds - to grow more leafy greens like lettuce and arugula and spinach, and more vegetables than mature quickly like radish, and dill, and turnip.

 This time of year, I like to reseed kale as well.
 There’s nothing like eating young kale shoots grown in the fall.

-If you’re having a hot fall, don’t forget that you can cover your crops with reemay to protect them from the sun and help keep them cool.
+If you’re having a warm fall, don’t forget that you can cover your crops with Reemay to protect them from the sun and help keep them cool.

-There are so many wonderful resources out with advice on extending the growing season.
-Check out anything by Nikkie Jabbour and you’ll find yourself in excellent company.
+There are so many excellent resources out with advice on extending the growing season.
+Check out anything by Nikkie Jabbour, and you’ll find yourself in excellent company.